Marshall Islands flag

 Key Insights

-Severe Economic Contraction
+Significant Economic Contraction

-High Urbanization in a Small Island State
+High Urbanization Rate for a Small Island Nation

 Universal Access to Electricity